Last Updated on

 - Scotch Whisky

 The bright orange juice adds just the right amount of acid and citrus sweetness.
-The juice opens up the flavors and brings a hint of sunshine to the cocktail.
+The juice opens up the flavors and brings a hint of sunshine to one of the great scotch whiskey cocktails.
 Most recipes call for Cherry Heering or a cherry liqueur.
 We love to use the cherry infused brandy that results from making our brandied cherries.